stemoutreach/CodeCreateLab/Level4.md

 ### Intro to GPIO & Breadboarding (10–15 min)
 - What are GPIO pins?
 - Why and how to use a breadboard
-- Show how a Pi pin can power or control an LED
+- Show how a Pi pin can power an LED

      <img src="https://github.com/stemoutreach/CodeCreateLab/blob/main/zimages/SimpleLEDBreadboardExample.jpg" width="400" >